Question: Is the Pocket Radar Ball Coach Accurate?

 The range that a radar gun can deliver accurate and consistent readings will be the biggest determining factor in deciding what price you are going to pay.

-If your a Little League coach like myself, you will most likely not need to measure baseball speeds from a football field or more away.
+If you’re a Little League coach like myself, you will most likely not need to measure baseball speeds from a football field or more away.

 On the other hand, if you want/need this type of range, you are going to need to pay up for that kind of distance.